Reproducing Medium's image zoom

 will-change: transform;

-The target of the event (the image clicked) will be added the medium-zoom-image--open
+}The target of the event (the clicked image) will get the medium-zoom-image--open class.
+This allows the image to:

 - be at the first layer on the screen with

-- get the “zoom-out”
+z-index - get the “zoom-out”

-- be promoted and improve performance with
+cursor - be promoted with

-(creates its own layer)
+will-changeto improve performance (creates its own layer)

 Computing the scale and the translation